 Contributions In-kind: Contributions in-kind are recognized in accordance with the provisions of ASC 958.
 Donated goods are recorded at their net realizable value.
 Donated equipment is recorded at its estimated fair value as of the date of the donation.
 Contributed services, which require a specialized skill and which the Organization would have paid for if not donated, are recorded at the estimated fair value at the time the services are rendered.
-During the years ended December 31, 2021 and 2020, the Organization received free use of lots where attended donation stations are located.
-In addition, the Organization received in-kind rent related to leased stores and a storage facility as of part of COVID-19.
-The Organization has valued the use of the lots and in-kind rent at approximately \$203,460 and \$239,000, respectively.
-The contributions for the years ended December 31, 2021 and 2020 are recorded to rent revenue and rent expense.
-During the year ended December 31, 2021 and 2020, the Organization received contributed equipment valued at zero and \$3,803, respectively.
+During the years ended December 31, 2022 and 2021, the Organization received free use of lots where attended donation stations are located.
+The Organization has valued the use of the lots and in-kind rent at approximately \$159,000 and \$203,000, respectively.
+The contributions for the years ended December 31, 2022 and 2021 are recorded to rental income and occupancy expense.
+During the year ended December 31, 2022 and 2021, the Organization received contributed equipment valued at \$2,680 and zero, respectively.